Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices: Related Works

 \subsection{Light-Weight LLMs}

 The number of LLMs has increased significantly in recent years.
 Numerous studies have explored the potential performance limits of these models by leveraging scaling laws~\cite{kaplan2020scaling} to increase their size.
-However, given the severe constraints of mobile platforms, it is crucial to compress these models to ensure that they are lightweight enough for deployment on edge devices.
-Current methods for compressing large models usually fall into the categories of pruning~\cite{ma2023llm}\cite{xia2024sheared}, distillation~\cite{timiryasov2023baby}, quantization~\cite{frantar2022gptq}\cite{lin2024awq}, and low-order decomposition~\cite{xu2023tensorgpt}.
+However, given the severe constraints of mobile platforms and the high deployment costs~\cite{xiong2024search}~\cite{li2025towards}, it is crucial to compress these models to ensure that they are lightweight enough for deployment on edge devices.
+Current methods for compressing large models usually fall into the two principal approaches: algorithmic-level and infrastructure-level~\cite{li2025towards}.
+The algorithmic-level optimization includes pruning~\cite{ma2023llm}\cite{xia2023sheared}, distillation~\cite{timiryasov2023baby}, low-order decomposition~\cite{xu2023tensorgpt}, and efficient attention implementation~\cite {yin2025dynamicsparseattentionmobile}~\cite{10.5555/3600270.3601459}.
+The infrastructure-level optimizations are exemplified by quantization~\cite{frantar2022gptq}\cite{lin2023awq}.
 Quantization is a widely used resource-efficient technique for compressing LLMs, reducing their memory and bandwidth requirements.
 The nature of quantization is a mapping from floating-point numbers to integers, especially the 4-bit integer quantization for mobile LLMs, which is recognized as the optimal compromise between model size and accuracy~\cite{li2024large}.
 For example, based on the second-order information for weight updating, GPTQ~\cite{frantar2022gptq} employs layer-wise quantization to minimize the increase in global loss.
 K-quant~\cite{gg2024kquant} is a group-quantization method that divides the weight matrix into multiple $16\times8$ blocks, performing min-max quantization within each block.
 Due to outliers and dequantization overhead, most of the quantization algorithms focus on weight quantization only.
 However, by treating outliers carefully and implementing effective kernels, SmoothQuant~\cite{xiao2023smoothquant} and OdesseyLLM~\cite{li2023speed} have tried weight-activation co-quantization to further lower the costs of LLM inference.

 To optimize hardware resource utilization and accelerate inference, operator fusion and key-value cache are commonly used for on-device LLMs.
 Operator fusion~\cite{li2023speed} significantly improves computational efficiency by reducing the number of operations and eliminating the need to copy intermediate results between operations.
 Besides, as the inference process of generative LLM is autoregressive, implementing kv-cache can significantly reduce the computational cost by reusing key and value vectors across different positions.
 Although this increases memory requirements, the amount of cache space used is manageable due to single-batch inference and the relatively short context length typical of mobile applications.
 In addition, to address the quadratic cost of attention, MQA~\cite{shazeer2019fast} and flash-attention~\cite{dao2022flashattention} have optimized existing algorithms to accelerate inference by minimizing the computational overhead involved in attention calculations.